 3. Eureka Upright Vacuum Cleaner Pet Hair

-- Dual Cyclone Technology: Maintains suction for both large debris and fine dust.
+- Dual Cyclone Technology: Maintains suction for both large and fine debris.

-- LED Headlights: Illuminate hidden dust and pet hair under furniture.
+- LED Headlights: Illuminates dust and pet hair in dark areas.

 - Swivel steering